pattichis/AI4All/Neural-Networks-Playground.md

 # Step 1.
 Select dataset
 1. Upper-right corner: Make sure that the `Problem Type` is set to `Classification`.
 2. Leftmost column: Under `DATA`, select any one of the four datasets:
-   - Concentric Circles: two concentric circles (upper left).
+   - Circle: two concentric circles (upper left).
-   - Squares: four squares (upper right).
+   - XOR: four squares (upper right).
-   - Circles: two circles (lower left).
+   - Gaussian: two circles (lower left).
-   - Spirals: two spirals (lower right).
+   - Spiral: two spirals (lower right).

 # Step 2.
 Select input features
 1. You can click to select inputs to map to different outputs.